What Is “Your browser is managed by your organization” Pop-Up?

 We recommend that if such threats are detected the virus is immediately removed by running a professional-grade anti-malware utility.

-Your browser is managed by your organization Error Pop-up – What to Do If Infected?
+Your browser is managed by your organization Error Pop-up – How to Remove

 Before starting to follow the steps below, be advised that you should first do the following preparations: